As a member of the Sauganash Community Association you receive:

 Curb-to-Curb Snow Plowing

-When snow accumulation is approximately 4”, the association may call a contractor to plow the streets in Sauganash.
+When snow accumulation reaches 4”, the association may call a contractor to plow the streets in Sauganash.
 This service is in addition to any plowing or salting the city may do.
-Depending on weather conditions (if warm weather is expected or if we get a lot of snow early in the season) we may conserve our allotment to ensure we can get service when we most need it, as our contract pays for a limited amount of plowing hours.
-Association members can sign up for e-mails and/or tweets to notify them when plows are expected.
+The city plows down the middle of the street only.
+Association members can sign up for e-mails to notify them when plows are expected.

-Curb-to-curb plowing works best when the street is clear of cars, so please move your vehicles off the street.
-If you don’t have a driveway or accessible garage, see if you can borrow a neighbors driveway temporarily or move your vehicle to a street that has already been plowed.
+If you don’t have a driveway or accessible garage, see if you can borrow a neighbors driveway temporarily or move your vehicle to a section that has already been plowed.

 Safey note: If you have a fire hydrant in front of your property, please make sure it is cleared of snow so emergency personnel can see and access it.